 If you would like to be included in the babysitter pool, please fill out the form for inclusion in the babysitter exchange.

-The Family Affairs Department organises regular childcare on the school-free Buß- und Bettag in November and on two to three days during the Easter holidays.
+The Family Services Department organises regular childcare on the school-free Buß- und Bettag in November and on two to three days during the Easter holidays.

 Children of students and employees are allowed to get a taste of university life on these days and are able to also explore their parents' workplace or place of study.
 Together with various faculties and the association "Technik für Kinder TfK" (Technology for Children TfK) a varied programme is offered.